 Registration for returning students

-Parents and guardians are requested to please bring the following to Centralized Registration:
+Parents and guardians are requested to please bring the following documentation to Centralized Registration:

 - Photo ID (Driver’s License, State ID or Passport)